 We publish one themed issue and one unthemed issue per year.
 Our themes are generally vague and can be interpreted many ways, but still, submissions received leading up to the publication of a themed issue must in some way fit with the theme.
-If you have questions about a theme or specific issue, please email us at email@example.com.
+If you have questions about a theme or specific issue, please contact us by emailing us at the email listed on the “Contact” page above.

+We do not accept reprints or tolerate plagiarism.
 Simultaneous submissions are welcome, but please withdraw your submission if it is accepted elsewhere.
-Do do this, log into our submissions manager and click on “Withdraw a Submission.”
-If you submitted multiple pieces and wish to withdraw only a certain piece, email us at firstname.lastname@example.org.
+To do this, log into our submissions manager and click on “Withdraw a Submission.”
+If you submitted multiple pieces and wish to withdraw only a certain piece, contact us by emailing us at the email listed on the “Contact” page above.

 Please ensure that your submission meets the following requirements before submission and read the requirements in their entirety: